 To learn more about IOMC's strategic focus, visit this page.

-Currently, IOMC's programs and sessions are focusing on the COVID-19 pandemic crisis.
 To learn more about upcoming programs and visit past programs, visit this page.

 IOMC is 501(c)3 non-profit organization.